-Firecracker Plants experience no serious disease or insect problems as long as it’s not overwatered and receives the right amount of sunlight.
+Firecracker Plants experience no serious disease or insect pests as long as it’s not overwatered and receives the right amount of sunlight.

-If it’s not given the right environment, it may be subject to root rot, attacks from mites, caterpillars, and nematodes.
+If it’s not given the right environment, it may be subject to root rot and attacks from spider mites, caterpillars, mealybugs, and nematodes.

 Is Russelia Equisetiformis Toxic or Poisonous?

 There is no evidence the plant is toxic.

 Firecracker Plant is invasive in places like Florida, where it can naturalize.